Postgresql database normalization lab on trees dataset

 WHERE t.name = tn.name;

-- add the foreign key constraint
+- finally add the foreign key constraint

 ALTER TABLE trees